brianlewyn/go-calculator/README.md

 ## How does it work?

-Firstly, each character is assigned a new identity, for example, reading the number `π` as a `rune` (equal to `int32`), I take it as `TokenKind` (equal to `uint8`).
-I do this to minimize memory usage.
-It should be noted that the numbers do not acquire a new identity, on the contrary, their form is maintained.

-Secondly, each time a new identity is assigned it is saved in a 'linked list'.
-I do this to have a left-to-right reading control.

-Next, I check the grammar of the expression.

-Finally, I solve in order of hierarchy.
-But, I only convert the numbers when I have to perform some operation, otherwise I keep them as a string.
+The calculator function assigns a unique identity to each character in the input string.
+Numbers are maintained in their original form, while other characters are treated as tokens to minimize memory usage.
+These identities are then stored in a linked list, allowing for left-to-right reading control.

+The function validates the grammar of the expression and solves the calculations based on the hierarchy of operations.
+Numbers are converted when necessary, while retaining their original form as strings when not involved in operations.

-## Calculate
+## Usage

-The Calculate function receives a string as a parameter and returns a possible result and a possible error.
+The Calculate function takes a string expression as input and returns the calculated result and any potential errors.

-### Main File
+### Example

 ```go
 package main